abdeoliveira/simplecron/README.md

 # Note

-Simplecron monitors the exit codes of tasks.
-If exit code is non-zero (indicating a task failed to complete) it will retry the specific task every 10 minutes for the next hour.
-Then (if keep failing) attemps become sparser, to every 1h until successfully completion i.e. simplecron receives an exit code equals 0.
+Simplecron monitors the exit codes of tasks to handle failures intelligently.
+If a task returns a non-zero exit code (indicating failure), Simplecron will retry it every 10 minutes for up to an hour.
+If the task continues to fail, retries become less frequent, occurring every hour until it completes successfully—i.e., until Simplecron receives an exit code of 0.